yinon-gold/mlops-dtu-project/reports/README.md

 For our experiments we used OmegaConf to load the configurations and manage our hyperparameters.
 These include: learning rate, batch size, epochs, loss function, and embedding size (hidden size of our BERT variant), and the bert checkpoint (model) we used from HuggingFace.
 For a simple control over wandb logging we also included a flag to turn it on or off using argparser.
-This flag allows us to easily turn the logging feature on or off, enhancing our control over the experiment's logging process.

 ### Question 13